Our Focus

 Voices of Reasoning: Hear What Other Concerned Africans Have to Say!

 Single-use plastics are a glaring example of the problems with throwaway culture.
-Instead of investing in quality goods that will last, we often prioritize convenience over durability and consideration of long-term impacts.
+Instead of investing in quality goods that will last, we often prioritise convenience over durability and consideration of long-term impacts.
 Our reliance on these plastics means we are accumulating waste at a staggering rate.
-Which has a lethal consequence.
+This has lethal consequences.

 Life below water needs to be protected, the planet needs to be protected, we need our cities clean